 The "W" grade is not computed into the grade point average.
 Instructors do not have the authority to enter a grade of "W".
 Accordingly, students are responsible for completing the required paperwork to withdraw from a course.
-The withdrawal form is available from Academic Advisors or online at https://my.peirce.edu under the My Advising tab.
+The withdrawal form is available from Academic Advisors or online by logging into https://peircecollege.onelogin.com/, click on the My.Peirce app, under the My Advising tab.

 The completed withdrawal form is submitted to the Academic Advisor.
-Students cannot withdraw at https://my.peirce.edu.
+Students cannot withdraw at MY.Peirce.
 The effective withdrawal date is determined by the date the student phones, faxes, emails, or submits online or in person the request to withdraw to the Academic Advisor.
 Students must discuss the academic consequences of withdrawing from a course with their Academic Advisor.
 All withdrawals are subject to a Return to Title IV calculation (R2T4).
 This may result in the reduction of a student's financial aid award.
 This change may also result in a student owing a balance to the College and/or not receiving an expected student loan refund.
 Students should be aware that ceasing class attendance/participation prior to the end of a payment period may negatively impact their financial aid package.